 Through the use of DistroKid, independent artists can sell their music on all of the available platforms.
 Before continuing, I have to add that DistroKid costs $20 a year, which is essentially nothing.

-While it’s hard out here to be an artist, I’m sure $0.05 a day isn’t completely out of your reach.
+While it’s hard out here to be an artist, although online education programs like PianoForAll (their website here) have certainly made it easier over the years, I’m sure $0.05 a day isn’t completely out of your reach.
 More importantly, using DistroKid is super efficient, effective, and easy.

 Without further ado, we’re going to walk you through the step-by-step process for uploading your music to all of the biggest streaming and music distributors.

-How To Sell Your Music Online (Spotify, iTunes, etc).
+How To Sell Your Music Online (Spotify, Music, etc).

 1) First things first, head on over to DistroKid and sign up for the “Musician” package which costs approximately $19.99 per year.